desec-io/desec-stack/docs/rrsets.rst

   RRset share the record type and also the TTL.
 (This is actually a requirement of the DNS specification and not an API design choice.)

-- We have not done extensive testing for reverse DNS, but hings should work in principle.
+- We have not done extensive testing for reverse DNS, but things should work in principle.
 If you encounter any problems, please let us know.